 It’s very important to understand that both rice flour and glutinous rice flour are made from Japanese short grain rice.
-I had never used other Asian rice variety of rice flour or glutinous rice flour (not made from Japanese short grain).
-Therefore, to be honest, I am not sure if they would turn out to taste like authentic Japanese dango if you end up using non-Japanese type.
+I had never used other Asian variety of rice flour or glutinous rice flour (not made from Japanese short grain).
+Therefore, to be honest, I am not sure how they would turn out to taste like authentic Japanese dango if you end up using non-Japanese type.
 As you know, Japanese short grain rice is very different from other types of rice in terms of flavors and textures.

 I understand how difficult it is to find Joshinko and Shiratamako when you don’t have a well-stock Japanese grocery store in your area.
 The best substitute would be Mochiko (glutinous rice flour/sweet rice flour), which is widely available here in the U.S. (You can buy on Amazon).

 Although shiratamako and mochiko are both glutinous rice flours, mochi made with these two flours is slightly different, especially in texture and flavor.

 Mochi made with shiratamako has very smooth, more refined, and elastic bouncy texture while mochi made with mochiko is less elastic and more doughy.
-My personal preference is shiratamako because it’s much easier to make delicious mochi, and texture and flavor are nicer.
+My personal preference is shiratamako because it’s much easier to make delicious mochi, with a much better texture and flavor.

 2. Red Food Coloring or Substitute

 Traditionally the pink dango, but traditionally it was colored pink with purple shiso (we say red shiso 赤しそ in Japanese), salted pickled cherry blossoms, or fruit of cape jasmine (kuchinashi クチナシ).
 However, red food coloring has been used to dye the pink-colored dango in recent years.

 These natural options are harder to get when you live outside of Japan.
 If you want natural food coloring, I recommend using beet juice or crushed freeze dried strawberry/raspberry to make pink color.

 3. Yomogi (Mugwort) or Substitute